krlmlr/dplyr/revdep/problems.md

 ## In both

+*   checking re-building of vignette outputs ...
+WARNING
+    ```
+    Error(s) in re-building vignettes:
+    --- re-building ‘a_usage_guide.Rmd’ using rmarkdown
+    --- finished re-building ‘a_usage_guide.Rmd’

+    --- re-building ‘b_test_choice_tree_pdf.Rmd’ using rmarkdown

+    tlmgr: Remote database (revision 69669 of the texlive-scripts package)
+    seems to be older than the local installation (rev 69683 of
+    texlive-scripts); please use a different mirror and/or wait a day or two.

+    ...
+    --- finished re-building ‘d_validation_statement.Rmd’

+    --- re-building ‘e_maintenance_guide.Rmd’ using rmarkdown
+    --- finished re-building ‘e_maintenance_guide.Rmd’

+    SUMMARY: processing the following file failed:
+      ‘b_test_choice_tree_pdf.Rmd’

+    Error: Vignette re-building failed.
+    Execution halted
+    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     There are ::: calls to the package's namespace in its code.
 A package